MahmoudEL-Afandy/employee.attendance/README.md

 ## About

-My best Project , Because it is an untraditional project , This project is an Employee Attendance Management System  for managing Attendance, and facilitate attendance recording for employees and facilitate management for managers , built using .NET 8 Core Web API.
+My best Project , Because it is an untraditional project , This project is an Employee Attendance Management System  for managing Attendance, and facilitate attendance recording for employees and facilitate management for managers , built using .NET 8 Web API.
 The application leverages various modern technologies and frameworks to provide a comprehensive and scalable solution for online management the attendance .

 ## Features